laravel-ja/ja-docs-6.x/original-en/http-tests.md

 <a name="assert-session-has-errors"></a>
 #### assertSessionHasErrors

-Assert that the session contains an error for the given field:
+Assert that the session contains an error for the given `$keys`.
+If `$keys` is an associative array, assert that the session contains a specific error message (value) for each field (key):

     $response->assertSessionHasErrors(array $keys, $format = null, $errorBag = 'default');

 <a name="assert-session-has-errors-in"></a>
 #### assertSessionHasErrorsIn

-Assert that the session has the given errors:
+Assert that the session contains an error for the given `$keys`, within a specific error bag.
+If `$keys` is an associative array, assert that the session contains a specific error message (value) for each field (key), within the error bag:

     $response->assertSessionHasErrorsIn($errorBag, $keys = [], $format = null);